5 of the healthiest fish to eat (and 5 to avoid)

-But then there's also this concern about sustainability—and choosing seafood that's sustainable.
+But then there's also this concern about the environment—and choosing seafood that's sustainable.

 So, if you're like me, you often stand at the fish counter a little perplexed: what's good for me and the planet?

 Fortunately, Seafood Watch, the program run by the Monterey Bay Aquarium, has combined data from leading health organizations and environmental groups to come up with their list ("The Super Green List") of seafood that's good for you and good for the environment.

 To make the list, fish must: a) have low levels of contaminants—below 216 parts per billion [ppb] mercury; b) be high in health-promoting omega-3 fats—providing at least 250mg/day (given the recommendation of eating 8 oz./week); and c) be a Seafood Watch "Best Choice."

 Here are 5 fish—that are healthy for you and the planet—that Seafood Watch says you should be eating.